 Deadlines for draft paper submission, notification of acceptance, camera-ready paper submission and registration may be found in the Important Dates section.

-You are welcome to participate in one of the thematic workshops or in the Main Track (if your topic does do fit any workshop but still falls within the scope of the conference).
+You are welcome to participate in one of the thematic tracks or in the Main Track (if your topic does do fit any thematic track but still falls within the scope of the conference).
 During submission, you may select either a “Full/Short Paper” or a “Abstract Only” publication.
 By default, it would be an oral presentation.
 If you prefer to present a poster, please check the “Poster Presentation” option in the submission page.

 While we encourage full paper submissions, the “Abstract Only” option caters to researchers who can only publish in specific journals or work for companies in circumstances such that they cannot publish at all, but still want to present their work and discuss it with their peers at ICCS.
 In the “Abstract Only” option, a short abstract is published in a book of abstracts, but not in LNCS.